 A fiduciary is a good word to hear when you’re searching for a financial advisor.
 An advisor that calls themselves a fiduciary seeks to minimize conflicts of interest, be transparent and live up to the trust placed in them.
 More specifically, fiduciary financial advisors must:

 - Put their client’s best interests before their own, seeking the best prices and terms.

 - Act in good faith and provide all relevant facts to clients.

 - Avoid conflicts of interest and disclose any potential conflicts of interest to clients.

 - Do their best to ensure the advice they provide is accurate and thorough.

-The term usually refers to someone who manages assets on the behalf of an individual, a family or a company.
-This person might be a banker, accountant, executor, trustee, board member, financial advisor or investment professional.
-In theory, a fiduciary can be anyone to whom you delegate personal, legal or financial choices.
-In other words, it’s up to you to choose wisely.
+Fiduciary usually refers to someone who manages assets on behalf of an individual, a family, a company or any other entity.
+In addition to a banker or financial advisor, this person could be an accountant, executor, trustee or board member.
+In theory, a fiduciary can be anyone to whom you delegate your personal, legal or financial choices.

 What Is Fiduciary Duty?